vbergaaa/Annihilation-Special-Forces-Helper/README.md

 # Annihilation-Special-Forces-Helper
-This is a program used to assist players who play the SC2 Custom Arcade Game, "Annihilation Special Forces" created by <Cruxis>jessy
+This is a program used to assist players who play the SC2 Custom Arcade Game, "Annihilation Special Forces" created by <Cruxis>jessy.
+It is compatible with Windows 10.

 You can use this program to plan and create your in game loadouts, limiting them to your available perk points, gems, souls and challenge points.